 Within easy reach (up to 25 miles)

 York is a year-round city bursting with history, culture and visitor attractions.
-Voted as one of the best destinations for visitors in the UK, we are around 22 miles/45 minutes from York.
+Voted as one of the best destinations for visitors in the UK, guests love to explore the city (approx 22 miles/45 minutes) and then return to the tranquility of the countryside.
 We recommend the Park and Ride, then a walking tour of the City Walls, Minster and Shambles.
 Allow plenty of time for shopping, particularly during the famous Christmas market, and for refreshments – some of the best restaurants and bars can be found in York.
+York is a popular choice when the weather turns wet or cold – visit the National Railway Museum, Yorvik, York’s Chocolate Story and other indoor attractions.

-Castle Howard is the location for many TV shows (most recently Bridgerton), with a stunning stately home and grounds, adventure playground, garden centre and arboretum.
-Time your trip to take in an outdoor concert or event – from the proms to headline bands, and from Countryfile Live to drive in cinema, and the Christmas display are a ‘must see’ attraction.
+Castle Howard is the location for many TV shows (most recently Bridgerton), with a stunning stately home and grounds, adventure playground, garden centre.
+Time your trip to take in an outdoor concert or event – from the proms to headline bands, and from country shows to drive in cinema.
+Castle Howard’s Christmas displays are a ‘must see’ attraction for all the family.
+Cross over the road to visit the Yorkshire Arboretum which now also hosts red squirrels.

-The North York Moors steam railway (Pickering) is the best way to take in the scenery on route to Goathland (Heartbeat, Harry Potter station) and Whitby (see below).
+The North Yorkshire Moors steam railway (Pickering) is the best way to take in the scenery en route to Goathland (Heartbeat, Harry Potter station) and Whitby (see below).

-Dalby Forest (just beyond picturesque Thornton le Dale) is popular with walkers and cyclists – with miles of forest trails, and you can swing through the trees at the Go Ape forest climbing experience.
+Dalby Forest (just beyond picturesque Thornton le Dale – home to TV show Bangers and Cash) is popular with walkers and cyclists – with miles of forest trails, and you can swing through the trees at the Go Ape forest climbing experience.

 Flamingo Land theme park and zoo provide a fun day out for all the family.
 Try Lightwater Valley too in Ripon – which is also the location for the UNESCO World Heritage Site of Fountains Abbey.